mathewpareles/LLM-Research/README.md

 </p>

-In my thesis, I compute the DOS for high-symmetry materials beyond the ones shown here.
+In my thesis, I compute the DOS for high-symmetry materials beyond the plots shown above.